ROOT™ Periodontal & Implant Centers

 Common Signs of Oral Cancer

-One of the most common signs that oral cancer is present is noticeable changes of the mucosa, which should appear pink and be smooth.
-If this change is present, your periodontist will take a biopsy of the area that is affected, which will then be sent to a laboratory to determine the cause of the change.
+One of the most common signs that oral cancer is present is noticeable changes in the mucosa, which should appear pink and be smooth.
+If this change is present, your periodontist will take a biopsy of the area that is affected area, which will then be sent to a laboratory to determine the cause of the change.
 Once a diagnosis has been reached, your periodontist will discuss treatment options.
 Fortunately, the majority of pathological

 Patients who are experiencing any of the following common symptoms of oral cancer should schedule an appointment for an oral cancer screening: